|Nutritional Guidelines (per serving)|

 Devil's chicken makes a great barbeque back here in the UK.
 The weather is so unpredictable, so if it rains, the Devil's chicken cooks just as well in the oven.

-Where the name Devil's chicken comes from is anyone's guess, maybe it's the amount of pepper giving it a hot flavour, or when the flattened chicken spread on a board, the wing tips look like horns?
-It certainly packs a punch and oozes flavour.
+Where the name Devil's chicken comes from is anyone's guess, maybe it's the amount of pepper giving it a hot flavor, or when the flattened chicken spread on a board, the wing tips look like horns?
+It certainly packs a punch and oozes flavor.

-- TO GRILL: Remove the clingfilm.
+To Grill: Remove the clingfilm.
 Place the chicken on a medium hot grill, breast side down and cook for 20 minutes, then turn over and cook on the other side.
 Do not have the grill flaming as this will burn the outside and the risk is the inside will not be cooked.
-The chicken is cooked when the juices of the chicken runs clear when the thickest part of the thigh is pierced with a skewer.
-ALWAYS ENSURE THE CHICKEN IS SAFELY COOKED BEFORE SERVING.
+The chicken is cooked when the juices of the chicken run clear when the thickest part of the thigh is pierced with a skewer.
+Always ensure the chicken is safely cooked before serving.

-- To Oven Cook: Remove the clingfilm.
-Place the chicken on the tray in the centre of the oven.
+To Oven Cook: Remove the clingfilm.
+Place the chicken on the tray in the center of the oven.
 Cook for 30 minutes, turn the chicken over and cook for a further 30 minutes.
-The chicken is cooked when the juices of the chicken runs clear when the thickest part of the thigh is pierced with a skewer.
+The chicken is cooked when the juices of the chicken run clear when the thickest part of the thigh is pierced with a skewer.
 Serve immediately.